webix-hub/docs/data/api/ui.filemanager_onfolderselect_event.md

 =============

 @short:
-	fires when a folder is selected
+	fires when a folder is selected in the Tree view

 @params:
-- id		string		the folder id
+- id		string		the id of the selected folder

 @example:
 $$("files").attachEvent("onFolderSelect",function(id){